 Employee engagement for remote workers is a huge topic in the market today, especially with the Coronavirus (COVID-19) limiting travel and forcing a large part of the working population to work from home that don't typically do so, throwing their work life balance into chaos.
-It is difficult enough to engage employees that are in the same office as you, let alone keeping a geographically dispersed group of employees engaged.
+It is difficult enough to engage employees that are in the same office as you, let alone engaging employees virtually.
 In today’s hectic and fast-paced work environment, organizations need to do everything they can do to create an engaging workplace that helps find, attract and develop A-players no matter where they are located.

 In the talent war, you need to find the best employees, no matter the time zone.
 A remote workforce is one of the best ways to do that but can be a little tricky to manage.
 A recent Harvard Business Review article said that remote workers often feel shunned and left out.
 Don’t worry, though, we have lots of tips and tricks to help you engage remote workers and make them feel included.
 People want a sense of belonging and feel connected to their office and work from home teammates.

 In a modern 21st-century organization, we know it is more important than ever to keep remote employees as engaged as those who are in your office.
 Employing some of these concepts will not only help you increase your Return on Payroll but have more fun doing it as well and help the employee feel like a part of the team.
 I have compiled a highlight of some of the advice provided in Chapter 9 of Predictable Results.
 You can download the free chapter here.